joserafael0160/E-commerce/README.md

 - **Favicon Support**: Support for a wide range of favicon sizes has been added, ensuring that the site’s icon displays correctly on all devices and platforms.
 - **Open Graph and Twitter Tags**: Open Graph and Twitter meta tags have been included, which optimize the preview of the website on social platforms like Facebook and Twitter.
 - **Cross-Browser Compatibility**: The web page uses the `X-UA-Compatible` meta tag, which helps ensure compatibility with multiple browsers, especially older versions of Internet Explorer.
-- **Movie API (OMDb)**: I used the OMDb (Open Movie Database) API to retrieve movie information.
+- **Displaying a Product List from JSON**: Created an interface to display a list of products sourced from a JSON file.
+Users can view available products in the store.
-- **Grid Responsive**: In this application, the movies will be displayed in rows and columns, adjusting to look good on both large screens and mobile devices.
+- **Responsive Grid Design**: Products are displayed in rows and columns, adjusting to look good on both large screens and mobile devices.
-- **Avoiding Duplicate Searches**: I've implemented logic to prevent the same search from being performed twice in a row.
-This improves efficiency and the user experience.
-- **Automatic Search While Typing**: When the user types in the search field, the application automatically performs a search against the OMDb API without requiring an additional button click.
-This provides a quicker and smoother response for the user.
-- **Avoiding Continuous Searches While Typing (Debounce)**: Debounce is a technique that delays the execution of a function (in this case, the search) until the user has stopped typing for a brief period (300 ms).
-This prevents continuous searches while the user is still typing, which could overload the API or impact application performance.
+- **Category Filtering**: Implemented a filter that allows users to select a specific category (e.g., “Jewelry,” “Electronics,” etc.).
+Applying the filter updates the product list to show only items from that category.
+- **Price Filtering**: Added functionality to filter products by price range.
+Users can set a minimum, and the product list automatically adjusts to display items within that range.
+- **Using useContext to Avoid Passing Unnecessary Props**: Managed global application state using `useContext`.
+This eliminates the need to manually pass props between components and improves efficiency.
+- **Shopping Cart**:
+1. **Adding Products to the Cart:**
+   - Implemented the ability to add products to the cart from the product list.
+Users can click a button to add an item to their selection.

+2. **Removing Products from the Cart:**
+   - Users can remove products from the cart if they change their minds or no longer wish to purchase a specific item.

+3. **Modifying Product Quantity in the Cart:**
+   - Functionality allows users to adjust the quantity of a product in the cart.
+Useful if they want to buy more or fewer units of an item.

+4. **Synchronizing Cart Changes with the Product List:**
+   - When users add or remove products from the cart, the changes automatically reflect in the product list.
+Ensures a consistent experience.

+5. **Saving the Cart in localStorage:**
+   - By saving the cart in local storage, users can retrieve their selection even after page reloads.
+Improves usability and convenience.

 <p align="right">(<a href="#top">Go Back To Top 🔝</a>)</p>